 Zimbabwe to Get 1200MW Thermal Power Station

 A 1200 MW thermal power station and a coal mine are set to be constructed in Western Zimbabwe after three firms from China came up with the proposal.
 These projects will help cut down on power shortages in a country where only 1100MW of power is being produced at the moment.
 This is just half of what consumers really need.

-The three companies under the thermal power station deal are Shanghai Electric, Shenergy Co Ltd and Nan Jiang Group, whose partnership will lead to the formation of Southern Africa Shanghai Energizer Company (SASEC).
-SASEC would then mine coal in the country, and also construct a Power Plant in the Zimbabwe’s Western coal mining belt.
+The three companies under the thermal power station deal are Shanghai Electric, Synergy Co Ltd, and Nan Jiang Group, whose partnership will lead to the formation of Southern Africa Shanghai Energizer Company (SASEC).
+SASEC would then mine coal in the country, and also construct a Power Plant in Zimbabwe’s Western coal mining belt.

 According to the Chairman of the Southern Africa Unit of Nan Jiang Jonathan Kadzura, the thermal power station will be constructed in three stages and will have a production capacity of up to 1200 MW.
 They will also finance it independently.

-The President of Shanghai Electric Zheng Jianhua noted that his firm is able to finance investments on power and build more power stations to cater for shortages experienced.
+The President of Shanghai Electric Zheng Jianhua noted that his firm is able to finance investments in power and build more power stations to cater to shortages experienced.

 The exclusive agreement is among the independent projects licensed by Zimbabwe Energy Regulatory Authority (ZERA).
 According to the Chinese state-owned firm, the thermal project aims at cutting down the country’s import bill